KenKundert/nestedtext/doc/file_format.rst

     spaces in the indentation represents an indent and a decrease to return to a prior indentation represents a dedent.

-    An indented value may only follow a list item or dict item that does not have a value on the same line.
+    An indented value may only follow a list item or dictionary item that does not have a value on the same line.
 An indented value must follow a key item.

 **Escaping and Quoting**: